appwrite/templates/node/slack-command-bot/README.md

 ### POST /

-A Endpoint for you Slack Command That Returns a Hello World!
-Message as Response.
+A endpoint for you slack command that returns a hello world! message as response.

 #### Parameters